 Earning the designation of AACSB accreditation is a significant milestone—one that should be celebrated and shared across your marketing and communications platforms.

-By integrating the AACSB accreditation seal and Business Education Alliance (BEA) logo into your marketing and communications efforts, you are demonstrating your commitment to improving the quality and value of business education.
+By integrating the Business Education Alliance (BEA) logo and the AACSB accreditation seal into your marketing and communications efforts, you are demonstrating your commitment to improving the quality and value of business education.

 To support your promotional efforts, AACSB created a robust toolkit to communicate the value of accreditation to various stakeholders, including:

-To access the toolkit, along with the brand standards and design files for the accreditation seal and BEA logo, please contact Sarah Ham, director, marketing and communications at firstname.lastname@example.org.
+To access the toolkit, along with the brand standards and design files for the accreditation seal and BEA logo, please contact Sarah Ham, director of marketing and communications, at [email protected].

 Is your school in the initial accreditation process?